caseyiannone/TitanticSurvivialD3/README.md

 ### Design Concept

 While in the R visulization we are able see some stark differences among the male and female faceted grid I want to combine this into a single visulziation.
 However, putting all of these data points into a single visual will make it hard for viewers to distinguish overall patterns.
 With D3 we can add in transitional elements to help viewers tease out these patterns.
-So we start with all data points, move on to female only points with fares paid over $50 to demostrate the proportion of
+So we start with all data points, move on to female only points with fares paid over $50 to demostrate the overall impact on survival.
+I also want to include some randomness into this plot as well, so that each time the visulization is refreshed the the same points will be seen in a new light to reinforce the impact.

 [Titanic D3 Visulization Before Recieveing Feedback](https://bl.ocks.org/caseyiannone/dd9b5fcdd2140af221ffa2df22296d2c)

-#### Main Points of Feedback from Others:
+#### Main Points of Feedback Recieved from 3 Individuals:
 * Overall speed of visulization shift is too fast to see how the data is actually changining.
 	* Visulization streched too wide to take in all information before shift.
 * Some of the visulization information is cut off by overall size of graph.